openmesh-DIY/openmesh-firmware/SECURITY.md

 - AES-256 is used for payload encryption
 - Keys are static and shared between nodes
-- Key management is manual
+- Key management is manual by design

 This means:
 - All nodes must use the same key
 - If the key leaks, the mesh is compromised
 - There is no automatic key rotation

-This is intentional to keep the system simple.
+- This is not a blockchain, and that’s intentional

+Security here is **practical**, not ceremonial.

 ---